 The Almohades dynasty followed the dynasty of Youcef Ben Tachefine and solidified the political unity between Northern Africa and Andalusia.
 After the death of Yacoub Mansour, a schism divided the country.
 Abou Youssef Yacoub gained control of the city of Marrakech and through this action created the Merinides dynasty.

 The Merinides attempted to rebuild the empire that was weakened during the takeover of the dynasty that proceeded and political problems arose in 1348, further weakening the system and resulting in the rise of another dynasty, the Saadians.

 Saadians are descendants of the Prophet and come from the valley of Drâa.
-They choose Marrakech as capital of their country, and later named it Morocco, a shorter version of the name of the city.
+They choose Marrakech as the capital of their country and later named it Morocco, a shorter version of the name of the city.
 Morocco then underwent an important economic and military development.

 A new dynasty, the Alaouites, from the south of the country, came to power.
 Founded by Moulay Ali Cherif, a descendant of the Prophet, this dynasty rules Morocco to this day and has brought political stability to the Kingdom.

 Colonialism and Independence

 Colonization was a significant factor in the vibrant history of Morocco.
 The Protectorate Treaty, signed in Fez in 1912, led to an important French immigration.
 The arrival of European products, roads, and the construction of railroads, the development of the port of Casablanca and the development of the richest areas of the country led to significant change.
 The movement of the capital to Rabat is one of many examples of this time of extraordinary growth.

 From 1930 on, a strong nationalist movement developed, supported by the success of other countries in their battles for independence from France and the weakening of French power during World War II.
 King Mohammed, I rallied behind this cause, only to be deposed and exiled to Madagascar in 1953.